 Forward Kentucky is built on the work of many people, and among the most important are our contributors.
 We value their insights, their varied experiences, and their willingness to share their expertise and their creative work with others.
-The best way you can thank them is to consume their work and engage them in the forums – but a nice Thank You sent to Webmaster@ForwardKY.com will work too!
+The best way you can thank them is to consume their work and engage them with your comments – but a nice Thank You sent to Webmaster@ForwardKY.com will work too!
 (And a special thank you to Mac Brown Media for all the professional portraits!)

 Catherine Hill is a Louisville writer whose work has appeared in numerous publications, including Insider Louisville, Business First, Valeo Magazine and Humana Military Healthcare Services newsletters.

-Greg Leichty is a professor of Communication at the University of Louisville.
-His teaching and research interests are in the areas of conflict management and social movements.
-He has been involved in several social justice organizations in the Louisville area over the last decade.
+Dr. Greg Leichty is a professor of Communication at the University of Louisville.
+His teaching and research interests are in the areas of conflict management, argumentation and qualitative research methods.

 Aaron Smith has been drawing for as long as he could hold a pencil.
 He grew up in Eastern Kentucky before attending the University of Kentucky, where dozens of his editorial cartoons were published by the Kentucky Kernal, UK’s award-winning student run newspaper.
 His interests include social justice, bourbon and Saturday mornings, sometimes all at once.
 He currently lives in Louisville with his wife and two ferocious house cats.